Life with Mikey: Production

-Marc Lawrence came up with the premise for Life with Monkey after reflecting on his five years working as a writer and supervising producer on Family Ties and decided to write a screenplay about a character in a similar transitional stage in their career.
+Marc Lawrence came up with the premise for Life with Mikey after reflecting on his five years working as a writer and supervising producer on Family Ties and decided to write a screenplay about a character in a similar transitional stage in their career.
 Producer Scott Rudin became involved with the project in 1989.
 The Walt Disney Company briefly considered putting the film into turnaround, but after Eddie Murphy expressed interest in the film this led to Disney changing their minds.
 Theatre director James Lapine was hired to direct the film and also brought on several cast and crew for the film who had worked in theater with Lapine.

 In May 1992, it was reported that Michael J. Fox would star in the Marc Lawrence scripted Life with Mikey for Touchstone Pictures.
 After completing For Love or Money, Fox exercised an option in his contract with Universal Pictures allowing him to work with an outside studio and accepted the offer from Disney.
 Christina Vidal was not cast until two weeks before production was slated to commence.